-Disclaimer: this translation in English language is provided for informational purposes only; it is not a substitute for the official document and has no legal value.
+Disclaimer: This English language translation is provided for informational purposes only.
+It is not intended to substitute the official document and has no legal value.
 The original Italian language version of the document is the only approved and official version.